 4.)
 Hospital Infections

 The roughness and certain properties of shark skin can help reduce contaminated surfaces in hospitals.
-In a study conducted by Sharklet Technologies, researchers found that shark-inspired micropatterns on hospital surfaces reduced the transmission of Staphylococus by 97 percent, compared to a common antimicrobial surface.
+In a study conducted by Sharklet Technologies, researchers found that shark-inspired micropatterns on hospital surfaces reduced the transmission of Staphylococcus by 97 percent, compared to a common antimicrobial surface.
 This could help reduce infections acquired from visiting hospitals.

 5.)
 Alzheimer’s Disease